10 teacher tips for the first week of school that will help teachers have fun, while saving time. Tons of back to school ideas and organization tips.

-Adequate preparation for the first week is essential for success.
+Adequate preparation for the first week of school is essential for success.
 I am excited to share with you the most important tips of what has worked for me as you head into and during that all important first week.
 I hope to help you start the new school year off feeling confident, ready, and at ease!
 If you are a new teacher just starting out, make sure to also read this post with tons of tips to start you off right and this post with many ways to save time.

 10 Teacher Tips for the First Week of School